simrenbasra/simys-blog/_posts/2024-10-31-trick_or_retreat_part_2.md

 After exploring the Lunar Lander environment through random action selection, I wanted to improve the agent's performance through training.

-Stable Baselines3 documentation is very thorough and provides a list of all available RL algorithms.
-In the end, I chose Proximal Policy Optimization (PPO) because it is relatively simple to understand and quite stable.
+Stable Baselines3 documentation is very thorough and provides a list of all available RL algorithms for training.
+In the end, I chose Proximal Policy Optimisation (PPO) because it is relatively simple to understand and quite stable.

 **What is PPO?**